Cnamm7/University-CPlusPlus-PHP/README.md

 - 👋 Hi, I’m @Cna
-- 👀 I’m passionate about programming with Java and C++ languages
+- 👀 I’m passionate about programming with Java as backend and Angular with typeScript as frontend
-- 🌱 I always try to learn new things, now I'm practicing different kinds of back-end and front-end languages
+- 🌱 I always try to learn new things, now I'm practicing and working professionally with different kinds of back-end and front-end languages
 - 💞️ I’m looking to collaborate on developing softwares
 - 📫 How to reach me, contact me on Cna.mm7@gmail.com